byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Revise header and node color black/white based on background contrast
 - Add overflow to the settings panel on left
 - Give different colors to DOM elements vs. custom react elements
+- Put a min height on elements so that text is visible if there's space somewhere

 UX: